 The Computer is Lying to You

-We’ll talk about each of these points in the ensuing paragraphs, but to pre-load it, here’s what you can expect us to cover:
+We’ll talk about each of these points in the ensuing paragraphs, but here’s what you can expect us to cover:

-- Can’t trust the computer voltages to remain consistent, even if configured in BIOS (requires technician oversight)
+• Can’t trust the computer voltages to remain consistent (requires technician oversight and manual configuration)

-- Voltage levels should be initially validated with a DMM on MLCCs on the back of the motherboard to ensure fluctuation is either none or is known for future testing.
+• Voltage levels should be initially validated with a DMM to ensure fluctuation is either none or is known for future testing.
 This should be audited occasionally.
 BIOS resets, even with BIOS profiles, can mess things up.

-Again, these will be addressed in paragraph form below, but we’ll start the line-items here:
+Again, these will be addressed in paragraph form below, but we’ll start the items here:

-- Ambient temperature must be properly monitored.
-Looking at the thermostat at the start of the test doesn’t count, nor at the end of the test.
+• Ambient temperature must be monitored.
+Looking at the thermostat at the start of the test isn't good enough (nor the end of the test).
 Thermostats don’t measure at the inlet of the HSF, and so are invalid measurements.
 The hottest and coldest points in a room (or worse, a floor) can vary greatly against a thermostat’s single data point.
 We use active logging meters at the HSF inlet and control AC status.
-Heat is never used in the office.

-- Paste application consistency between tests can impact results.
-We use a manual spreading technique and multiple full mounts and re-mounts to validate against our own data
+• Paste application consistency between tests will impact results.
+We use a manual spreading technique and multiple full mounts and re-mounts to validate against our own data.
+If testing paste as applied by a manufacturer and needing multiple re-applications, we use a silk screen.

-- Paste aging, shelf life, and batch-to-batch consistency mean that accumulating paste will work against you over time.
-We have a fresh, cycling supply of thermal compound with effectively perfect batch-to-batch consistency, but it comes from factories that we’ve met with in Asia.
+• Paste aging, shelf life, and batch-to-batch consistency mean that accumulating paste will work against you over time.
+We are able to refresh our long-term supply, but we also have a fresh, cycling supply of thermal compound with effectively perfect batch-to-batch consistency, but it comes from factories that we’ve met with in Asia.
 We found enough variance run-to-run with over-the-counter thermal pastes that we were dissatisfied with their consistency for cooler benchmarks.
-It’s fine for an end user, but not for reviews
+It’s fine for an end user, but not for reviews.
+When we discover consistency issues, we run re-tests and discard any bad data (or bad paste)

-To answer how one should properly test coolers, we first have to define what’s even being tested.
 When we compare the thermal performance of one cooler to the next, we need to know what that really looks at.
 Ultimately, it’s the ability of the cooler to dissipate a known, fixed amount of energy being shed as heat.
 Knowing this, the most important control is power.
 If you don’t control the power that the CPU consumes, you won’t have any accuracy or like-for-like comparisons.
-Variables in BIOS or software will invalidate tests, and a lack of controls mean the technician will never know.
+Variables in BIOS or software will invalidate tests, and a lack of controls means the technician will never know.
 Power is the single most important aspect of cooler testing, and once that’s accounted for, everything else falls into place.

 Can’t Trust the Application

-The most common error is one that most people testing coolers don’t even know is happening under the hood.
-This chart of intentionally bad data will illustrate it for you.
-These are some test passes we threw out because they were invalid from software variance, not even from technician error.
-Every one of the lines being slowly drawn should be equal to the lines marked in the legend as “GOOD DATA,” so orange and two of the blues.
+Every one of the lines drawn should be equal to the lines marked in the legend as “GOOD DATA,” so orange and two of the blues.
 They all line-up with each other.
 The bad data is first illustrated with one of our Deepcool Assassin III test passes, where power consumption spiked from an expected mean of 156W to 163W.
 This spike can influence the rankings and would put the Assassin III under an unfairly high heatload compared to the others.
 7 watts might not sound like a lot, but when everyone is fighting over fractions of a degree of difference, every minute deviation from the mean matters.
 7W is still an increase in power consumption of about 3.8%, so that matters and the data is stricken from the results.
 In a scenario where this happens, we’d investigate it and run more tests, then determine if it’s a technician error or software error.
+If it's from our SOP, then we'd put new steps in place to fix the configuration.
+If it's from software variance, we'd re-evaluate use of that software or figure out how to better control it.

-Another example would be the Cooler Master 200mm cooler: In this bad data, we can see that the initial power spike in the soak test doesn’t go high enough, plateauing at 150W instead of 156W.
+Another example would be the Cooler Master 200mm cooler: In this bad data: In the bright yellow line above, we can see that the initial power spike in the soak test doesn’t go high enough, plateauing at 150W instead of 156W.
 The floor also comes down lower, to 144W instead of 150W, and the next spike is latent despite being an automated test.
 This is an instance where the software didn’t behave as usually expected, and although our test benches are disconnected from internet and stripped of services as a matter of practice, it’s possible that Windows did something anomalous in the background with scheduling.

 Even if you control the voltages, the frequencies, the ambient temperature, mounting pressure, and everything else, it’s still possible for test data to be completely wrong.
 This most typically happens because applications can occasionally exhibit spikes in power behavior from run-to-run, and most people just trust that it’s going to work the same way each time.
 In order to eliminate this concern, we have hooked up a current clamp to the EPS12V lines on our test bench and are monitoring power input constantly with physical, external tools, but we’re also using software to keep an eye on things.
 Software alone isn’t good enough – you really need both solutions to do it right.